aspose-html-cloud/aspose-html-cloud-dotnet/docs/ConversionApi.md

 ### HTTP request headers

  - **Content-Type**: application/json
- - **Accept**: multipart/form-data
+ - **Accept**: text/markdown

 <a name="GetConvertDocumentToXpsByUrl"></a>
 # **GetConvertDocumentToXpsByUrl**
-> AsposeStreamResponse GetConvertDocumentToXpsByUrl(sourceUrl, width, height, leftMargin, rightMargin, topMargin, bottomMargin)
+> StreamResponse GetConvertDocumentToXpsByUrl(sourceUrl, width, height, leftMargin, rightMargin, topMargin, bottomMargin)

 Convert the HTML page from the web by its URL to XPS.